ajaquith/alpine-apks/README.md

 # Building packages

 I built all of the packages in this repository using the standard Alpine `abuild` package, using a Docker container to stand up and run the build environment.
-The Docker image `[craftdock/apk-builder](https://hub.docker.com/r/craftdock/apk-builder)` builds the packages.
+The Docker image [`craftdock/apk-builder`](https://hub.docker.com/r/craftdock/apk-builder) builds the packages.
 Each subdirectory contains an APK package to be built, with its own `APKBUILD` file.

+## Workflow

 Packages are built by changing to the project root and running the `abuild.sh` shell script, passing the name of the package and abuild command as parameters.
 Without the command parameter, `-r` is assumed.